 Forget Leave it to Beaver and The Donna Reed Show… The Brady Bunch was always far more engaging anyway.
 Families are no longer comprised solely of a cisgender mother and a cisgender father raising biological children.
 The family unit takes so many beautiful forms and it’s important to teach children that the heteronormative nuclear family is not the only way to go.
-So here are a few recommendations for children’s books that celebrate diverse family dynamics.
+So here are a few recommendations for children’s books about non-traditional families that celebrate diverse family dynamics.

 Two Is Enough by Jannie Matthies, illustrated by Tuesday Mourning